Open a PDF version to print this topic

 Treating ADHD

-There is no cure for ADHD, but in most cases, symptoms can be managed.
+There is no cure for ADHD.
+But in most cases, symptoms can be managed.

 In school-aged tamariki, a mixture of behavioural therapy and medicine works best.

-Your tamaiti child may also be able to get extra support through their school.
+Your tamaiti may also be able to get extra support through their school.
 Discuss this with their teacher.

 HealthInfo recommends the following videos